neuroverse-fm/neuropilot/README.md

 For example, you can set how many lines of code will be provided as context before and after the current line.
 You can also set it to trigger a completion every time you stop typing (this is fine for the tools above, but might be a problem for Neuro since it sends and cancels requests in quick succession, which is why it's disabled by default).

+## Commands

+### Reconnect

+Attempts to reconnect to the API.

+### Send File As Context

+Sends the entire current file as context to Neuro, along with the file name and configured language.

 ## Debugging

 - Clone the repository